Asiya Andrabi: Role in Kashmir politics

-In pro-Pakistan activism and separatism, Asiya is senior to Syed Ali Shah Geelani who used to be a member of the Jammu and Kashmir Legislative Assembly in the 1980s when she founded Dukhtaran-e-Millat.
+In pro-Pakistan and activism and separatism, Asiya is senior to Syed Ali Shah Geelani who used to be a member of the Jammu and Kashmir Legislative Assembly in the 1980s when she founded Dukhtaran-e-Millat.
 In 1982, Asiya was associated with a Madrassa ‘Talimul Quran’ for women which was later turned into Dukhtaran-e-Millat.
 She started inviting women to read, understand and practice their faith.
 She was accused of mobilizing women against India.

 On inspiration behind formation of "Dukhtaran-e-Millat" she said, “I was an ambitious girl.
 I was shocked by this objection on my wish to study outside.
 But in that disappointed state Mayil Khairabadi’s book 'Khawateen ki Baatein' came to my rescue."
 The cover story of the book was of Maryam Jameela, a Christian woman who converts to Islam after studying the religion thoroughly.
 For Asiya, Jameela’s story was “an eye opener” to practice Islam.
 Then Asiya turned to be fundamentalist Muslim.

-Asiya shot into prominence in the late 1980s when she launched the DeM essentially against social vices.
+Asiya shot into prominence in the late 1980s when she launched the DeM.
 However, she jumped into the separatist campaign, which began with the armed insurgency in 1990.
 In 1993 she was arrested for her anti-national activities, was later released in 1994, and she went underground until 2004.

 Asiya faced monthly arrests in 2007 to 2009.
 During the unrest of 2010, she was held for two consecutive years.
 Along with Masarat Alam (leader of the pro-Pakistan Muslim League), Asiya is believed to be one of the masterminds of the protests of 2010, and they spearheaded the “Quit Jammu and Kashmir” campaign.
 In 1982, Asiya was associated with a Darsgah Talimul Quran for women which was later turned into Dukhtaran-e-Millet.
 She started inviting women to read, understand and practice their faith.
 “This was the aim of my life now.
 We mobilized to bring Islam in our society,” she added.

 One of the campaigns of the Darsgah was to demand reserved seats for ladies in local buses while other was to remove posters of nude women across the cinema halls – before the era of Militancy started in the valley.

 It was only after five years of the formation of her organization, the government objected.
 “After the elections were held in 1987, darsgahs were locked throughout the valley.
 When they reached us, our women resisted.
 I was young and full of passion to resist,” Asiya added.

 “But police raided my house and office.
 They told my father that I was mobilizing women against India but he retorted saying that I was just trying to bring social reform,” she recalls.